EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

 | **MX, MY, MZ** | **Magnetometer** (X, Y, Z axes) | | |
 | **SA**<br>**SR**<br>**SF** | **SCR Amplitude** (Skin Conductance Response)<br>**SCR Rise Time**<br>**SCR Frequency** | | |
 | **HR**<br>**BI** | **Heart Rate**<br>**Heart Inter-beat Interval** | | |
+> [!TIP]
+>  Additional details about the data stream (*such as units, sampling rate, data format, and averaging*) can be found in the `_info.json` file created automatically with each recording session.

 ## Data type sampling rates
 The following table shows the sampling rates at which the sensors operate with the stock EmotiBit firmware.
 You can also find a link to each sensor datasheet.